 Frank has received numerous awards, honours and other recognitions in Canada, the United States, the United Kingdom and Italy.

-He is also an Honorary Fellow of the American College of Trial Lawyers and of St. John’s College, Cambridge.
+Frank is also a recipient of the Law Society Medal of Ontario and is an Honorary Fellow of the American College of Trial Lawyers and of St. John’s College, Cambridge.

 He was also appointed a Companion in the Order of Canada in July 2007.
 In 2010 he was inducted into the Italian Walk of Fame and in 2012 awarded the Queen Elizabeth II Diamond Jubilee Award.